 The blocking is leading to a serious humanitarian crisis.
-The International Committee of the Red Cross (ICRC) warns that it is unable to bring assistance to tens of thousands of people depending on the humanitarian aid that reaches them through these routes.
+The International Committee of the Red Cross (ICRC) warns that the humanitarian situation in the area remains precarious.
+Food and essential medicines are scarce, and telecommunication services are disrupted.

 The United Nations and other organizations involved in the situation, such as the International Court of Justice (ICJ), have issued statements and press releases informing of developments in the region that deserve urgent attention.